Only in the Imperial system of measures are mixed units "allowed".

 this also holds true for the abbreviation "cwt" and for "stone".

 In the SI or metric system, mixed measures are "not allowed", and they are certainly not necessary.
-Something like

 15 metres 78 centimetres 3 millimetres